-Before you decide to choose a BNPL option, you should understand exactly how it works and what to look out for.
+Before choosing a BNPL option, you should understand how it works and what to consider.

 A BNPL agreement means you can shop for things and delay paying for them.